vMarioDev/aws_eks_workshop_v1.0/02.Deploy-WebApp-Microservice/README.md

 ```

 - At this points, all pods should be in running state
-- For catalog, I only deployed 1 replica
+- For `catalog`, I only deployed 1 replica

 ```bash
 kubectl get pod -n catalog